cosmos-book/cosmos-book.github.io/README.md

 # Cosmos: The infographic book of space

 Life.
 The Universe.
 Everything.
 The human race has always revealed an insatiable hunger to search “to infinity and beyond”.
 In this truly mind-blowing book, partners in science Stuart Lowe and Chris North use cutting edge infographics to illuminate – in a new and unique way – the most amazing places and objects that modern science has laid bare.
-Featuring innovative, inspirational and original designs by leading authors in their field, COSMOS: AN INFOGRAPHIC BOOK OF SPACE delves into a truly international subject and will appeal to stargazers and space enthusiasts of all ages.
+Featuring innovative, inspirational and original designs by leading authors in their field, COSMOS: THE INFOGRAPHIC BOOK OF SPACE delves into a truly international subject and will appeal to stargazers and space enthusiasts of all ages.

 Including the Big Bang itself, COSMOS: THE INFOGRAPHIC BOOK OF SPACE